 The world of corporate grants is all too often complicated.
 Companies like WalMart, Amgen, and Bank of America, for example, are very transparent with their giving.
 They have straightforward processes for applying for grants.
 Others have simple processes for receiving in-kind donations like food, equipment, or event space.
 These companies make it easy for nonprofits to figure out the process for receiving donations.
 To open the door elsewhere, explore employee matching gifts.

 Most commonly, corporations give to charities through their own, private channels.
 Sure, they may have some information available on a corporate giving or philanthropy page on their website.
 But rarely do those sites actually give concrete, useful information.
-Unless you know someone at the company, you’re probably out of luck when it comes to corporate grants.
+Unless you know someone at the company, you may have many options when it comes to corporate grants.

 One fruitful way to get a foot in the door with corporate grants is to encourage your individual donors, event goers, and other supporters to explore employee matching gifts.
-Companies like Microsoft, Boeing, and ExxonMobil have generous matching gift programs that double or triple employees’ cash donations.
+Companies like Microsoft, Boeing, and ExxonMobil have generous matching gift programs.
+Often, these matches double or triple employees’ cash donations.
 And sometimes, the cash equivalent of their volunteer hours.

 Building a Relationship

 After you’ve built a matching gifts program at your organization, start contacting the corporations to learn more about other giving opportunities and corporate grants.
-There is often one person or a specific team within the company dedicated to managing this aspect of corporate giving, and that’s where you should start.
+There is often one person or a specific team within the company dedicated to managing this aspect of corporate giving.
+Thus, we recommend you start there.
 Find a phone number or email address and make a simple inquiry into other opportunities to partner with the corporation.

 Other Ways to Work Together

 Once you’ve developed a line of communication with the matching gifts director, ask how you can further work with the company.
 They may have corporate giving days, volunteer days during which they pay their employees to work at your nonprofit.
 And there may be other fundraising opportunities.